Orthodontist Provides Clear Aligners Frisco, TX

 Time Needed for Effective Treatment

 Every person’s teeth move at a different pace.
 Genetics and diet, along with their jaw or gums, can impact the length of orthodontic treatment.
-The average time needed to complete clear aligner treatment varies by the complexity of the malocclusion.
+The average time needed to complete clear aligner treatment is 12 months.

 Some patients may need more time if there are severe alignment issues or crowded teeth, or gaps in the teeth.
 This often means the teeth have to move farther, which takes time.
 Even if the overall treatment time takes a little longer, patients can start seeing initial results in just a matter of weeks.